codeine phosphate hemihydrate

 Symptoms of an allergic reaction may include red, itchy skin rashes, difficulty breathing, hay fever, swelling of the face or throat or faintness.

-Do not take ACTACODE if you are experiencing breathing difficulties such as asthma, bronchitis or emphysema.
+Do not take ACTACODE if you are experiencing breathing difficulties such as asthma, bronchitis, emphysema or other severe/acute respiratory diseases.

 Do not take it if you are suffering from diarrhoea caused by poisoning or antibiotics.